MarinoWilliam/movies-hub/README.md

 #### Movie Search
 - **GET** `/movies/search?title=<movie-title>`
-  Fetches movies from the OMDb API based on the provided title.
+  Fetches movies from the OMDb API based on the provided title even if it is only part of the name.

 #### Favorites Management
 - **POST** `/favorites`